 Because it’s roasted uncovered, the skin isn’t subjected to the moisture from steaming so it gets a kick start for the crisping, drying out any residual moisture.
 This is another factor that helps guarantee crispy pork crackling!

 6. Low then high – Juicy, slow cooked meat requires long cooking at lower temperature, whereas crispy crackling requires hight heat.

 So we start this pork on a lower temperature for 2.5 hours to break down the tough meat and make it beautifully juicy.
 This is less time than other recipes you may see because it’s a boneless pork shoulder.

-So here’s a key tip to optimum crispy, bubbly crackling on your pork skin: LEVEL IT OUT before blasting with high heat.
-Pull out giant flappy bits to the side and use balls of foil to level out the surface of the skin as much as you can before we blast it with heat to make it puff and bubble.
+So at this stage, LEVEL THE SKIN before blasting with high heat.
+Pull out giant flappy bits of meat to the side and use balls of foil to level out the surface of the skin as much as you can before we blast it with heat to make it puff and bubble.

 Here’s an example of how I did my pork – the photo on the left shows how low the front side is, then on the right, it is more levelled out after propping it up with a ball of foil.